noahehall/multicloud/multicloud.md

         - push state into a load balancer that fronts the fleet of resources
       - scalability: since multiple resources share load you need _horizontal scaling_
         - automation is key; adding and removing resources should match demand in near real-time

+### Durability

+- systems that can perform its responsibilities even in the presence of failures
+- the capability of a system to handle failures (hardware, networking, regional power loss) while protecting data from deletion or loss.
+- durable storage: stores data reliably without data loss even during component failures

+### redundancy

-- redundancy: strategy for increasing availability
+- strategy for increasing durability and availabliity
 - its all about duplicating data & servers across infrastructure in isolated geographic locations
 - challenges
   - replication process: keeping data, configuration, etc in sync across primary and secondary resources
   - failover: redirecting traffic from primary to secondary on failure
     - DNS strategy: updating an IP addr to point to a different DNS record
       - be careful of DNS caching and the time it takes to propagate DNS changes
     - Load balancing strategy: the IP points to a load balancer that routes requests to health checked resources

+### Disaster Recovery

+- spectrum of strategies ranging from backup & Restore to multi-site active/active

+#### Backup and Restore

+- Using a pure backup and restore strategy is associated with longer recovery time and recovery point objectives
+- results in longer downtime and greater loss of data between when the disaster event occurs and the recovery of the systems.
+- the easiest and least expensive strategy to implement.
+- use cases
+  - tier 3 and 4 SLAs

+#### Pilot Light

+#### Warm Standby

+#### Multi-site active/active

 ## virtualization